-During the year, Jon Kingsbury as Deputy Chair, Marta Phillips as Chair of the Audit Committee, Jo Stimpson as Chair of the Finance Committee and Lisa Mooney retired from the board and I would like to thank them for the significant contribution each has made to the development of Ravensbourne University London.
-Our governors bring a diverse range of backgrounds and experiences to the board and we have been pleased to welcome Professor Lizbeth Goodman and Richard Bee as new governors and also to welcome Christopher Costigan as the new University Secretary.
+During the year, Alex Phillips, Jonathan Walmsley, Joanne Stimpson and Samantha Silver retired as Governors and I would like to thank them for the significant contribution each has made to the development of Ravensbourne University London.
+Our governors bring a diverse range of backgrounds and experiences to the board and we have been pleased to welcome Paul O'Grady as a new independent governor and Alberto Villanueva and Chiz Nwaosu as new staff governors.

-The political landscape and the economic outlook are challenging for all universities but I am confident that Ravensbourne is well positioned to meet these challenges and to strengthen its role as a leading provider of specialist digital media and design education and in developing the creative leaders of the future.
+The political landscape and the economic outlook are challenging for all universities but I remain confident that Ravensbourne University London is well positioned to meet these challenges and to strengthen its role as a leading provider of specialist digital, media and design education and in developing the creative leaders of the future.